 Canadian Cancer Society – The Canadian Cancer Society provides current information about many types of cancer, as well as about cancer-related services and programs in communities across Canada.

 Dalhousie University – One of Canada’s leading universities, Dalhousie is widely recognized for outstanding academic quality and teaching, and a broad range of educational and research opportunities.
+Atlantic PATH is directly affiliated with the Department of Community Health and Epidemiology in the Faculty of Medicine.

 Nova Scotia Department of Health and Wellness – This provincial government department supports programs and services that protect and promote health, and treat illness for Nova Scotians’ and their families.

-BC Generations Project – The British Columbia Generations Project (BCGP) is British Columbia’s (Canada) largest, prospective, population-based cohort, health research databank and biobank.
+BC Generations Project – The British Columbia Generations Project (BCGP) is British Columbia’s largest, prospective, population-based cohort, health research databank and biobank.
 It aims at better understanding the effects of environmental exposures, lifestyle, and genetics on chronic diseases such as cancer.

 Ontario Health Study – The Ontario Health Study (OHS) is a prospective cohort study investigating environmental, lifestyle, clinical, and molecular and/or genetic risk factors on cancer and other chronic diseases (diabetes, heart disease, asthma, Alzheimer’s), in Ontario, Canada.